-Lesser Scaup Aythya affinis

-Size: 16-17" (40-43 cm) Male: Appears mostly black with bold white sides and a gray back.
+Lesser Scaup Aythya affinis Size: 16-17" (40-43 cm) Male: Appears mostly black with bold white sides and a gray back.
 Chest and head look nearly black, but head appears purple with green highlights in direct sun.
 Bright-yellow eyes.
-Female: overall brown with a dull-white patch at the base of a light-gray bill; yellow eyes Juvenile: same as female Nest: ground; female builds; 1 brood per year Eggs: 8-14; olive-buff without markings Incubation: 22-28 days; female incubates Fledging: 45-50 days; female teaches the young to feed Migration: complete, to southern states, Mexico, Central America and northern South America; winters in Missouri Food: aguatic plants and insects Compare: Larger than American Coot (p.
-37), which lacks male Scaup's white sides.
-Look for the distinctive white sides of the male Scaup to help identify.
+Female: overall brown with a dull-white patch at the base of a light-gray bill; yellow eyes Juvenile: same as female Nest: ground; female builds; 1 brood per year Eggs: 8-14; olive-buff without markings Incubation: 22-28 days; female incubates Fledging: 45-50 days; female teaches the young to feed Migration: complete, to New York and southern states; moves around to find open water in winter Food: aguatic plants and insects Compare: The male Common Goldeneye (p.
+67) has a white chest.
 The male Blue-winged Teal (p.
-173) is smaller and has a bright-white, crescent-shaped patch near base of bill.
-Stan's Notes: A common wintering duck in Missouri.
-Often seen in large flocks on lakes and ponds.
+171) is slightly smaller, with a white crescent on its bill.
+The white sides and gray back help identify the male Lesser Scaup.
+Stan's Notes: A common diving duck.
+Often in large flocks along western Lake Erie each spring.
+Mostly seen when it migrates in late February and October.
 Submerges completely to feed on the bottom (unlike dabbling ducks, which tip forward to reach the bottom).
+Note the bold white stripe under the wings when in flight.
 The male leaves the female when she starts incubating eggs.
 Egg quantity (clutch size) increases with the female's age.
 Has an interesting babysitting arrangement: groups of young (crèches) are tended by one to three adult females.